/* Comprehensive Guide to Resin Discs: Types, Applications, and Recommended Grit Sizes - DOMILL Abrasive

 Large slices: 230mm (9 inches), 300mm (12 inches), 350mm (14 inches), 400mm (16 inches), mostly used for heavy cutting operations, such as steel processing, metal cutting at construction sites, etc.

-Coarse grain size: F16, F24, F30, suitable for fast cutting, high efficiency but rough cutting surface.
+Coarse abrasive grain size: F16, F24, F30, suitable for fast cutting, high efficiency but rough cutting surface.
 Commonly used for fast cutting of hard materials such as stainless steel pipes, iron pipes, angle steel, etc.

-Medium grain size: F36, F46, F54, suitable for conventional cutting needs, balance between efficiency and surface quality.
+Medium abrasive grain size: F36, F46, F54, suitable for conventional cutting needs, balance between efficiency and surface quality.
 Suitable for cutting tasks of various metal and non-metal materials.

-Fine grain size: F60, F80, F100, suitable for fine cutting, can provide a flatter and smoother cutting surface.
+Fine abrasive grain size: F60, F80, F100, suitable for fine cutting, can provide a flatter and smoother cutting surface.
 Mainly used for cutting operations that require high precision and good surface quality, such as thin-walled materials and some precious metals.

 2. Resin polishing pads